rarensu/amp-mut-fuser/README.md

 fuser = "0.15"
 ```

 To create a new filesystem, we recommend implementing the `fuser::trait_sync::Filesystem` trait.
 See the [documentation] for details.
 The `examples` directory contains several basic filesystems, including at least one example of each trait type.
+Whichever trait you choose, you must convert your struct with that specific trait into the matching generic AnyFS enum variant, which is how `fuser` functions accept Filesystems of any type.

 A minimal `sync` filesystem looks like this: